mandargujrathi/ai-infra-with-cyclecloud/AI Infra with SLURM.md

 •	When using Azure Managed Lustre Filesystem, use a dedicated lustre subnet with a CIDR based on the storage capacity to provision as documented in Azure Managed Lustre.\
 •	If deploying a Bastion, use a dedicated BastionSubnet as documented here.\
 •	Your NSGs should allow communications between subnets as defined in the bicep/network-new.bicep file.

+**1.3 Improved Latency and Performance with Availability Zones  - Zonal Deployment**

+***1.3.1 Choose an Availability Zone-enabled resource within a region:***
+Select an Azure region that supports Availability Zones to leverage this feature for your HPC deployments.
+In AI Infra deployments capacity of the GPU compute may be limited to a single zone so it is best to query the available zones for compute in the actual subscription of deployment and seek the quota approvals.

+Once the GPU compute zone is decided, plan the same zone for storage.

+***1.3.2 Design for Zonal Redundancy:***
+For services like Virtual Machine Scale Sets or other applications, configure them to run on single Availability Zones.

+***1.3.3 Replicate Applications and Data:***
+Should the GPU compute be available for multiple zones in the same region, plan for multi-zone deployments for resiliency.
+In the event of compute capacity limitation to a single zone, resiliency can be planned to be multi-region.
+Once multi-zone/multi-region resiliency is decided, implement data replication Implement data replication or use zone-redundant services to ensure your critical AI Infra applications and data are available in multiple zones.
+By using Azure Availability Zones, you can build highly resilient and available AI Infra solutions that protect your data and ensure continuous operation even in the face of datacenter outages.